edrlab/lcp-server/README.md

 The configuration of the server is kept both in a configuration file and in environment variables.
 It is possible to mix both sets;  environment variables are expressly recommended for confidential information.

 The configuration file is formatted as yaml, and can be located in any folder directly accessible from the application.
-The configuration file is found by the application via an environment variable named EDRLAB_LCPSERVER_CONFIG.
+The configuration file is found by the application via an environment variable named `EDRLAB_LCPSERVER_CONFIG`.
 Its value must be a file path.

 Configuration properties are expressed in snake case in the configuration file, and all caps prefixed by `LCPSERVER` when expressed as environment variables.
 As an example, the `port` configuration property is mapped to the `LCPSERVER_PORT` environment variable, `public_base_url` becomes `LCPSERVER_PUBLICBASEURL`, and the `username` property of the `access` section becomes `LCPSERVER_ACCESS_USERNAME`.